project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

     let identificationDeclarationOptions: MCIdentificationDeclarationOptions
     let targetAppInfo: MCTargetAppInfo
     let connectionCallbacks: MCConnectionCallbacks

+    // Specify the TargetApp that the client wants to interact with after commissioning.
+If this value is passed in,
+    // VerifyOrEstablishConnection() will force UDC, in case the desired TargetApp is not found in the on-device
+    // CastingStore
+    identificationDeclarationOptions = MCIdentificationDeclarationOptions()
+    targetAppInfo = MCTargetAppInfo(vendorId: kDesiredEndpointVendorId)
+    connectionCallbacks = MCConnectionCallbacks(
+        callbacks: connectionCompleteCallback,
+        commissionerDeclarationCallback: nil
+    )
+    identificationDeclarationOptions.addTargetAppInfo(targetAppInfo)

+    // If using the alternate CastingPlayer / Commissioner-Generated Passcode UDC feature commissioning flow.
+    // Set the IdentificationDeclaration CommissionerPasscode flag to instruct the CastingPlayer /
+    // Commissioner to use the Commissioner-generated Passcode for commissioning.
+Set the
+    // CommissionerDeclarationCallback in MCConnectionCallbacks.
     identificationDeclarationOptions = MCIdentificationDeclarationOptions(commissionerPasscodeOnly: true)
     targetAppInfo = MCTargetAppInfo(vendorId: kDesiredEndpointVendorId)
     connectionCallbacks = MCConnectionCallbacks(